orkes-io/docs/docs/reference-docs/api/human-tasks/get-task-ui-template.md

 # Get Human Task Template

 Used to retrieve a human task template by id.
-Use this API to retrieve a task template specification stored in Conductor
+Use this API to retrieve a task template specification stored in Conductor.

 ## Input Payload